Support Note KB0395620

 Cause

-In another case, the customer did not update the new Ariba signing certificate and still has the old certificate which is expired.
+In another case, the customer did not update the new Ariba signing certificate and still has the old certificate, which is expired.

 Resolution